The first radio stations in our market, Philadelphia, had to find the way; the direction in which broadcasting would travel.

 Before the opening show, I wired our LaPalina distributors telling them of our new radio campaign.
 I gave them the wavelength and invited them to send their comments and criticisms as soon as possible.
 As a result, I became WCAU’s first dissatisfied customer.
 That poor salesman.
 It took him a long time to make me understand why distributors in such places as Denver, Salt Lake City and Seattle weren’t able to hear our program.

-For awhile, the WCAU studios were at 39th and Chestnut in West Philly and then moved to 1321 Arch (Broad and Arch Streets) in Center City Philadelphia.
-It became known as the Universal Building.
-In 1932, WCAU moved to new facilities at 1622 Chestnut, the first building in the country constructed expressly for radio use.
-A little less than thirty years later, they would re-locate just outside of the city's limits at City Line and Monument Road in Bala Cynwyd.
+Late in 1932, WCAU moved to new facilities at 1622 Chestnut, the first building in the country constructed expressly for radio use.
+There were seven studios with adjoining control rooms, a master control room, transcription room, recording room and various other facilities "incidental to the operation of a clear channel 50 kilowatt broadcast station."
+A little less than twenty years later, they would re-locate just outside of the city's limits at City Avenue and Monument Road in Bala Cynwyd.

-In the mid-thirties, the newly re-named Federal Communications Commission created 25 kilowatt and 50 kilowatt clear channel stations.
+In the early thirties, the newly re-named Federal Communications Commission created 25 kilowatt and 50 kilowatt clear channel stations.
 Only a handful received authorization for the 50,000 watts.
 WCAU was one of them because of the Levys and their connection with the now powerful Columbia Broadcasting System.
+It was almost a decade later that the station moved from 1170 to 1210 on the AM dial.

 "We used the room as an office in the daytime and then covered the furniture and used the same space as a studio that evening….
 The one-room studio-office was right next to the boiler room in the hotel (where the station was located)….
 We'd try to soundproof the studio with drapes, but the heat from the boiler room would be so intense that we'd have to open the windows.
 Then you'd never know who would be peering in the window at you during a program."